STAT545-UBC-hw-2018-19/hw08-zeeva85/README.md

 <br/>
 <br/>

-Please visit [here][here] for the shiny gapminderplus datasetset or altenatively copy and paste the link below in your browser of choice.
+Visit **[here][here]** for the shiny gapminderplus datasetset or altenatively copy and paste the link below in your browser of choice.
 The accompanying packages can be downloaded via instruction below.

 ```
 https://zeeva85.shinyapps.io/gpmd/